PRIVACY IN COMPUTATION

 The ability to compute on encrypted data has profound implications for data privacy and security in various fields:

 While the concept has been around for decades, practical and efficient homomorphic encryption schemes have only emerged more recently.
 The ongoing research aims to improve performance and make HE more accessible for widespread adoption.
-The pursuit of such advanced technologies mirrors the innovation seen in quantum computing, which also promises to revolutionize computation.
+The pursuit of such advanced technologies mirrors innovation in emerging fields that promise to revolutionize computation and data handling.